SaifOh/PwCAssessment/README.md

 ## Getting Started

-This project is a simple complaint system written in Node.js on a restful API.
+This project is a simple complaint system written in Node.js on a restful API, using SQlite3 as a database.